The answer to this question can help determine how you create your retirement strategy.

-If you feel overwhelmed by all of this, thankfully, you do have options.
+If you feel overwhelmed by all of this, thankfully, you have options.

 Many retirement income “strategies” aren't strategies at all.
 Rather, they involve taking unplanned, variable distributions from your 401k or IRA.
-These approaches may be the very source of the issues you are struggling with now.
+These approaches may be the very source of the issues you may be struggling with now.

 You often don’t know how much you can take each year.
 Plus, the amount you take can fluctuate due to market performance.

 When you aren’t sure whether you can safely take a distribution of income from your savings, your retirement might not be as fulfilling as you intended.
 Many retirees simply don’t go on the dream vacation because they are naturally prudent, and will not spend money unless they are absolutely sure they can afford it.